Monster Treasure and XP

 - add a feat to allow "deny saving throw" under Heal to be non-provoking, and take only a move action (no bonus to check)

-- Update any feats which apply to abstract encounters
+- Update/Remove any feats which apply to abstract encounters

 - Review barbarian feats again